sharpton/shotmap/docs/installation_guide.md

 *Double click on the new VM that was created within VirtualBox.
 This will boot an ubuntu environment.
 *Open a Terminal window (you may need to search for 'Terminal' using the topmost icon in the sidebar).

-5) Run Shotmap.
+5. Run Shotmap.
 Go to the following path in your Ubuntu VM to access ShotMAP:

+    <code><pre>
     cd ~/src/shotmap
+    </code></pre>

     You can now implement all ShotMAP features as indicated in the documentation.

-6) Let us know where things go wrong.
+6. Let us know where things go wrong.
 As noted above, this is a new feature and we'll need your input to ensure this resource works as intended on a diverse population of machines.